Bluetooth Communication

 The \[ ] indicate each byte.

-**{} -** These braces indicate the start and finish of a packet - this allows for basic error detection as the receiver knows to expect a '}' 4 bytes after the '{'.
-When that is detected, anything within is likely to be data.
+**{} -** These braces indicate the start and end of a packet.
+This allows for basic error detection, because the receiver expects a `}` 4 bytes after `{`.

 **id -** This is the data identifier.
 It is a single character that can be looked up in a table to identify what sensor the data in the packet is from.